Conflux-Chain/CIPs/CIPs/cip-90.md

 ### About the storage key

 In the current implementation, the 21-th byte of encoded storage key is a valid ascii charachter.
-So set the highest bit of the 21-th byte to 1 can distinguish new storage keys from the existing keys.
+So set the highest bit of the 21-th byte can distinguish new storage keys from the existing keys.

 ### About the interface of the internal contracts